 6. Avoid smoking for many reasons.
 Drink alcohol in moderation, if at all.

-7. Seek medical treatment for stress, high blood pressure, high cholesterol, and depression.
+7. Seek medical treatment for stress, high blood pressure, diabetes, high cholesterol, and depression.
 Treating these conditions may save your life and will improve your survivorship with prostate cancer

 8. What about supplements?
 Avoid over-supplementation with megavitamins.
 Too many vitamins, especially folate, may “fuel the cancer”, and while a multivitamin is not likely to be harmful, if you follow a healthy diet with lots of fruits, vegetables, whole grains, fish, and healthy oils you likely do not even need a multivitamin.
+Ask you Doctor about herbal supplements as some may harm you.

 9. Relax and enjoy life.
 Reducing stress in the workplace and home will improve your survivorship and lead to a longer, happier life.